 In conclusion, there is no doubt the API has provided a simple, yet unrestrictive, access point to TorQ.
 This has been achieved by:

-input arguments maintain freedom for the developer whilst creating a better user experience. - The gateway provides seamless multi-process interface.
+• The variety of getdata input arguments maintain freedom for the developer whilst creating a better user experience.

-- The helpful error messages allow provide a detailed insight into their bad query allowing it to be quickly repaired.
+• The helpful error messages allow provide a detailed insight into their bad query allowing it to be quickly repaired.

-- The toggleable automatic query optimisation ensures bad queries never hit a process.
+• The toggleable automatic query optimisation ensures bad queries never hit a process.

 The API’s interaction with Google BigQuery is complete, further information will be provided in a future blog post.